Anabolic Steroids: Side Effects & Dangers

 Treatment of anabolic steroid abuse as a result of body dysmorphic disorder will typically include the prescription of antidepressants.
 Antidepressant medication can also be helpful in eliminating the experience of withdrawal symptoms.
 In some cases, hormone therapy may be needed to restore hormonal balance.

 Ongoing support is often necessary to keep individuals from relapsing and using steroids again.
-Therapy is vital, and support groups can be a terrific way for individuals to forge friendships with others who have struggled with the same issues, while also helping themselves heal from addiction.
-With comprehensive treatment and solid support, full recovery is possible.
+Behavioral therapy is vital, and support groups can be a terrific way for individuals to forge friendships with others who have struggled with the same issues, while also helping themselves heal from addiction.

 At Laguna Treatment Center, our different levels of addiction rehab are designed to meet the individual needs of each patient.
 We provide expert, evidence-based medical care, along with top-notch amenities and accommodations.